skattoju/spending-transaction-monitor/deploy/OPENSHIFT_BUILDS.md

 ## 🎯 Best Practices

 ### Development
-1. Use `openshift-deploy-noauth` for quick iterations
+1. Use `make openshift-create-builds` + `make deploy MODE=noauth` for quick iterations
 2. Keep builds in separate namespaces per developer
 3. Delete old builds to save space
-4. Use specific branches instead of `main`
+4. Use specific branches instead of `main` for feature development

 ### Production
-1. Use external registry (quay.io) for production
+1. Use external registry (quay.io) for production deployments
 2. Use OpenShift builds for staging/test environments
 3. Tag images with versions, not just `latest`
-4. Set up webhooks for automatic rebuilds
+4. Set up webhooks for automatic rebuilds on code changes

 ### Cleanup
 ```bash